bowtie-json-schema/bowtie/docs/implementers.rst

 The output we see now contains the results returned by the Lua implementation and is ready to be piped into `bowtie report <cli:report>`.
 Hooray!

-We could stop here but there are two last things for us to implement before we're done.

 Step 4: Resolving References
 ----------------------------